shufflrr/userguide/src/shufflrr-slide-tray.md

 * From the Presentations tab displaying another presentation and its slides
 * From the Browse tab

+Add slides by dragging them into the slide tray or by clicking the plus icon in the upper right of a slide thumbnail.

 Once you have the slides you need, click Save.
+Name the file and choose the folder where it should be saved.

 >**Pro Tip!**
 >
 >Remember to save what you've pulled into your slide tray before working with it.
 This saves the collected slides into a Child deck that can be updated by the Parent deck.
 For more information see [Parent-Child Relationships](presentations-slide-inheritance.md).

 Once you click save, the presentation will go through processing, then save to your selected folder.
 For more information see [File Processing](presentations-uploading.md#uploadProcessing).